EthanT89/tsdne_v2/README.md

 Welcome to **This Story Does Not Exist**, where every choice you make writes a story only you can tell.
 You are both the reader and the written.

 Hi, I’m Ethan Thornberg!
 I built this project because I believe storytelling should be as limitless as your imagination.
 This project is my way of combining AI and creativity to build something truly unique.
-Check out the links below to see what else I’m working on—I’d love to connect!

 ## Overview